-The trigger conditions can also be programmed to generate interrupts.
-The occurrence of the specified trigger condition on the TxA and TxB pins will be respectively latched into the pending flags, TxPNDA and TxPNDB.
-The control flag TxENA allows the interrupt on TxA to be either enabled or disabled.
+TxENA allows the interrupt on TxA to be either enabled or disabled.
 Setting the TxENA flag enables interrupts to be generated when the selected trigger condition occurs on the TxA pin.
 Similarly, the flag TxENB controls the interrupts from the TxB pin.

 Underflows from the timer can also be programmed to generate interrupts.
 Underflows are latched into the timer TxC0 pending flag (the TxC0 control bit serves as the timer underflow interrupt pending flag in the Input Capture mode).
 Consequently, the TxC0 control bit should be reset when entering the Input Capture mode.
 The timer underflow interrupt is enabled with the TxENA control flag.
-When a TxA interrupt occurs in the Input Capture mode, the user must check both whether a TxA input capture or a timer underflow (or both) caused the interrupt.
+When a TxA interrupt occurs in the Input Capture mode, the user must check both the TxPNDA and TxC0 pending flags in order to determine whether a TxA input capture or a timer underflow (or both) caused the interrupt.

-Figure 9 shows a block diagram of the timer in Input Capture mode.
+Figure 10 shows a block diagram of the timer in Input Capture mode

-TIMER CONTROL FLAGS
+TIMER CONTROL ELAGS